jpbs18/Connect4Logic/README.md

 How to Use?
-Four in a row the game is played with min two players.
-The game starts when you run the server and two players at least.
+Four in a row the game is played with two players.
+The game starts when you run the server and two players arrive.

 Packages
 Classes:
 -Game